 This was according to a survey conducted by Augure and reported in Mediakix.
 Collaborating with a digital influencer is now one of the most trusted and effective ways for brands to reach consumers.

-89. As an Instagram influencer’s follower total rises, the rate of engagement (likes and comments) with followers decreases.
+92. As an Instagram Influencer’s Follower Total Rises, the Rate of Engagement (likes and comments) with Followers Decreases.

-This is the key finding from a survey carried out by Markerley.
-Those with less than 1,000 followers generally received likes on their posts 8% of the time.
-Users with 10 million+ followers only received likes 1.6% of the time.
+This is the key finding from Planoly.
+Those with less than 1,000 followers generally have an engagement rate of 3.6%..
+Users with 1 million+ followers only received likes 0.76%% of the time.

-As a result of their research, Markerly believes that influencers in the 10k-100k follower range are the micro influencers that brands should focus their influencer marketing on - not celebrities with huge followings but low engagement.
+As a result of their research, Mediakix believes that influencers in the 10k-100k follower range are the mid-tier influencers that brands should focus their influencer marketing on - not celebrities with huge followings but low engagement.

-“Our research shows that real life influencers who are passionate about what they are recommending have significantly more buying conversations, and consumers are more likely to act on their recommendations.”
-Brad Fay, co-founder, COO and lead researcher of the Keller Fay Group, commenting on research that his group carried out on the scope of micro-influencers.
+Research shows that real life influencers who are passionate about what they are recommending have significantly more buying conversations, and consumers are more likely to act on their recommendations.”
+Brad Fay, co-founder, COO and lead researcher of the Keller Fay Group.

-93. 4 in 10 Snapchatters claim that they discover brands thanks to Snapchat celebrity endorsements and online posts.
+97. 4 in 10 Snapchatters Claim that they Discover Brands Thanks to Snapchat Celebrity Endorsements and Online Posts.

 Snapchat users have shown that they are highly responsive to influencer marketing.
-39% of Snapchat users say they discover brands via celebrity endorsements, online posts from expert bloggers, or through vlogs.
+39% say they discover brands via celebrity endorsements, online posts from expert bloggers, or through vlogs.

-In MediaKix’s 2019 Influencer Marketing Survey, 48% of the respondents believed that the ROI from influencer marketing is better than other marketing channels.
-A further 41% say returns are equal to other sources.
+In the BigCommerce Influencer Marketing Survey, 89%% of the respondents believed that the ROI from influencer marketing is better than other marketing channels.

-Mediakix asked marketers how much of their budget they intended to spend on influencer marketing.
-While most firms only intended to include it as a small component in their marketing mix, 17% expected to devote half or more of their marketing budget to influencer marketing.
-Indeed, 6% planned to spend more than 90% of their marketing budget on influencer marketing.
+In our Influencer Marketing Benchmark Report 2022, we asked marketers how much of their budget they intend to spend on influencer marketing.
+While 77% intend to include it in their marketing mix,5% expect to devote half or more of their marketing budget to influencer marketing.
+Indeed, an additional 28% intend to allocate 30-40% of their total marketing spend to influencer marketing.